 During an interview with a Registered Nurse (RN), it was revealed that “linen is placed in a … bag in place in the red bags in the room, and trash is placed in a red bag in the room in a separate container for the linen and housekeeping removes the items from the room” when linen and trash are handled.
 The Housekeeping Director agreed that “the biohazard bags dropped in the chute could become ripped or damaged at any time.”

 If your loved one was victimized while a resident at Midtown Center for Health and Rehabilitation Center, call the Tennessee nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Shelby County victims of mistreatment living in long-term facilities including nursing homes in Memphis.
+Our network of attorneys fights aggressively on behalf of Shelby County victims of mistreatment living in long-term facilities including nursing homes in Memphis.